Sufjan Stevens: Further collaborative projects (2012–2014)

-Carrie & Lowell (2015–2017)
+Carrie and Lowell (2015–2017)

 On January 12, 2015, Asthmatic Kitty Records announced that Stevens would release a new album called Carrie & Lowell.
 Stevens shared the first single from the album, "No Shade in the Shadow of the Cross", on February 16, 2015.
 Carrie & Lowell was released on March 31, 2015.
 The album garnered critical acclaim upon its release.
 Stereogum placed the album on its best albums of the decade list in 16th place and described it as "an elegant heartbreaker of an album", while Consequence of Sound ranked it the 43rd best album of the decade, calling it "a special brew that makes even the most intimate personal moment feel parabolic".

 The album follows the nuances and trials of life with Stevens' mother, Carrie, who was diagnosed bipolar and schizophrenic, was addicted to drugs, and abandoned him when he was a year old; it also includes Stevens' stepfather, Lowell Brams.
 Stevens also stated that the songwriting for the album was incited by his process of grieving and coming to terms with his and his mother's relationship following his mother's death due to stomach cancer in 2012.
 On January 26, 2015, Asthmatic Kitty Records announced a tour of North America, which began in April 2015, to coincide with the new album.
 Stevens also headlined the End of the Road Festival in the United Kingdom in September.
 On July 21, a second set of U.S. tour dates, which took place in October and November 2015, was announced.

-After Stevens performed new compositions about the solar system alongside composers Nico Muhly and Bryce Dessner in Amsterdam in April 2012, it was reported in March 2017 that the three and James McAlister would produce an album.
+After Stevens performed new compositions about the Solar System alongside composers Nico Muhly and Bryce Dessner in Amsterdam in April 2012, it was reported in March 2017 that the three and James McAlister would produce an album.
 The "80-minute concept album", titled Planetarium, was released in July 2017.
 On April 28, 2017, a live album and concert film, Carrie & Lowell Live was released, featuring new interpretations, re-workings and expansions of the songs from Carrie & Lowell.
 In addition to the live album, Stevens announced another Carrie & Lowell companion piece, The Greatest Gift, released on November 24.
 It includes four unreleased songs from the album sessions, as well as several remixes and a demo.